 An agile software development company won the business of a customer expanding to multiple locations thanks to its fixed pricing, payment option flexibility, and improved ease of use for customers

 Hellfest is a metal festival held annually in Clisson, France, and one of the biggest of its kind.
 This year (2017), with the number of attendees reaching more than 180,000, innovative logistical solutions were essential for ensuring that the festivities ran smoothly for both guests and performers.
 The French company PayinTech offered the organizers of Hellfest its payment systems software solution for convenient payment service.
 However, PayinTech found that most consumer-grade tablets either had insufficient capabilities to run their software or an inconveniently located NFC reader.
 The company needed more advanced equipment suited for high-volume commercial environments in order to facilitate cashless payments at the festival.

-Selling business technology products (e.g., POS, security, or inventory control systems) for many years allows you to develop deep expertise of your products.
-But, to break into your customer’s world, requires deep expertise of their operations and their needs.
+Selling business technology for many years allows you to develop deep expertise of your products.
+But, breaking into your customer’s world requires deep expertise of their operations and their needs.
 Discover how to change your approach with customers to uncover the needs that your products can solve.